18F/handbook/_pages/about-us/teams/design.md

 ## First week

-You might not have much assigned work during your first week here.
+You might not have much assigned work during your first two weeks here.
 That’s okay and expected.
-If you’ve gotten all the government onboarding items done and a project _still_ hasn’t landed, the design team has a long list of internal projects that aren’t funded but that will help us all work better together.
+If you’ve gotten all the government onboarding items done and a project _still_ hasn’t landed, the design team has a list of internal projects that aren’t funded but that will help us all work better together.
 Talk to your design lead (more on that, below) to get more information about these internal projects and how you can get involved.

 ## <a id="who-we-are">Who we are</a>

 The Design team at 18F includes content, user experience, front-end, and visual designers.
 We are researchers, editors, prototypers, illustrators, and wordsmiths.
 We come from a variety of backgrounds, including government, non-profits, consultancies, corporations, and academia.

-For more information, see this [full list of skills by staff member](https://docs.google.com/spreadsheets/d/1X0i53EqWTzh0l3lrs0us-2bZ_2Z6TUGn2Y3lPHmSuXo/edit#gid=0).

 ### <a id="structure">Structure</a>